bepu/bepuphysics2/Documentation/QuestionsAndAnswers.md

 By default, angular momentum is not explicitly tracked; angular velocity will remain constant during rotation without outside impulses.

-Momentum-conserving angular integration can be chosen by returning a different value from the IPoseIntegratorCallbacks.AngularIntegrationMode property.
-Gyroscopes tend to work better with ConserveMomentum, while ConserveMomentumWithGyroscopicTorque is less prone to velocity drift toward lower inertia axes.
+Momentum-conserving angular integration can be chosen by returning a different value from the `IPoseIntegratorCallbacks.AngularIntegrationMode` property.
+Gyroscopes tend to work better with `ConserveMomentum`, while `ConserveMomentumWithGyroscopicTorque` is less prone to velocity drift toward lower inertia axes.

 ## Surprises